crackx02/CacheDumper/README.md

 ## CacheDumper

 This utility program reads Scrap Mechanic cache files (e.g. TCO texture cache files) and dumps their contents to the disk.
+This is useful in certain situations, e.g. if you accidentally perma-deleted a texture and need to recover it from the cache.

 **Note - The dumper currently supports ONLY texture cache files (.TCO)!**